ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key import and HSM clustering

 Consider that an HSM is being added to a logical HSM cluster.
-Part of the onboarding process could involve the newly-added HSM providing proof of its running state, for example that it is a genuine device from the same manufacturer as the existing clustered HSMs, firmware patch level, FIPS mode, etc.
+Part of the onboarding process could involve the newly-added HSM providing Evidence of its running state, for example that it is a genuine device from the same manufacturer as the existing clustered HSMs, firmware patch level, FIPS mode, etc.
-It could also be required to provide attestation of any system-level keys required for secure establishment of cluster communication.
-In this scenario, the Verifier and Relying Party will be the other HSMs in the cluster deciding whether or not to admit the new HSM.
+It could also be required to provide information about any system-level keys required to establish secure cluster communication.
+In this scenario, the Verifier and Relying Party will typically be other HSMs in the cluster deciding whether or not to admit the new HSM.

 A related scenario is when performing a key export-import across HSMs.